flach/slides/2024_npl/MD/All.md

 ### ...or is it?

 - If we re-ran these contests, what *distribution of wins and losses* would we expect?
-- What does *accurately predicts protein structures* mean?
+- What does *accurately predicting protein structures* mean?
 - How do we measure *human-likeness of text*?
 - Does the AI system convey a *degree of confidence* with its outputs?
 - Can it *explain its reasoning*, and take corrections or feedback into account?